LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/problem-set/README.md

 ### Synopsis
 In this problem set, you'll do (TODO someone: a few sentences, just a quick overview.)

+### How to submit
+On Vocareum, you will see two assignmnets:
+* **Problem Set 5: Questions**: For this assignment, submit a TXT file called questions.txt
+* **Problem Set 5: Speller**: For this assignment, submit **three** files, dictionary.c *and* dictionary.h *and* Makefile

+After signing in, you will see each component as an assignment on the left.
+You must submit each component separately.
+Follow the instructions there, and make sure you name your files correctly!
+Remember, you can ignore the instructions on the Harvard spec on how to submit; we only care about your submission on Vocareum.

+You can use check50 to check the correctness of your code for the Speller component before submitting.
+Check50 won't work for questions.txt either, but please submit your answers to the questions specified in the problem set spec.

+If you forget how to use Vocaruem, please refer to the Student Guide section about Vocaruem.

+### Get Started
+Here is the <a href="http://cdn.cs50.net/2015/fall/psets/5/pset5/pset5.html#getting_ready" target="_blank">Problem Set 5 Spec</a>.
+Long instructions, and lots of supplemental videos here.
+Remember what Shia told you: don't let your dreams be dreams - nothing is impossible!

 ### Guidance
 ##### General Tips
 This guidance primarily refers to the hashtable structure.
 However, you can select whichever structure you'd prefer.
 The instructions remain basically the same: